Don’t wait to connect with an experienced medical provider who accepts no-fault and PIP insurance. Contact No-Fault Doctors at (888) 970-5065.

 How Common Are Sacral Fractures?

 Slip and fall injuries commonly associated with tailbone fractures can also cause sacrum damage.
-These workplace accidents send hundreds of New York employees to the hospital every year.
+These workplace accidents send hundreds of New York employees to the hospital annually.

 Although this bone plays a vital role in pelvic and spinal health, many doctors fail to diagnose sacral fractures properly.
 This condition does not always appear during X-ray scans.
 As a result, many patients accidentally aggravate their injury over time.